cocos-creator/docs-3d-deprecated/en/editor/extension/panel-boot.md

-# Compose Panel
+# Creating a Custom Panel

-The definition of the panel can be found by reading the [package.json](./panel.md) documentation.
+How a compose panel is defnined can be found by reading the [package.json](./panel.md) documentation.

-Identify the main entry file in the panel definition and fill in its content:
+Identify the main entry file in the panel definition and fill in its content.
+Example:

 ```javascript
 'use strict';